ICRU Research Fellows Application

 The University of Iowa strives to provide a high-quality educational experience for its students.
 Participation in research and scholarly activities represents an opportunity, uniquely available at research universities, to enhance the overall undergraduate experience.
-The Iowa Center for Research by Undergraduates (ICRU) Fellows program encourages the direct involvement of undergraduate students in the scholarly efforts of faculty by providing financial support for a student involved in research.
+The Iowa Center for Research by Undergraduates (ICRU) Research Fellows Program encourages the direct involvement of undergraduate students in the scholarly efforts of faculty by providing financial support for a student involved in research or creative work.

-Faculty members in all disciplines are encouraged to consider involving an undergraduate in their research projects.
-Proposals that seek to involve students in intellectual scholarly work, experimental and laboratory-based research, and/or creative work in the arts are eligible.
+Faculty and staff members in all disciplines are encouraged to consider involving an undergraduate in their research and creative projects.
+Applications that seek to involve students in intellectual scholarly work, experimental and laboratory-based research, and/or creative work in the arts are eligible.
 Applications that fully engage the student in the work, from contemplation of the work, through analysis and presentation of results, are of most interest.
-Work that can lead to an honors thesis, publication, or other form of recognition for the student is encouraged and is given high priority.
-Proposals that involve a student in only a limited aspect of a project, such as retrieving references or assaying samples, will not receive priority but may be funded.
+Work that can lead to an honors thesis, publication, exhibition, performance, or other forms of recognition for the student is encouraged and is given high priority.
+Applications that involve a student in only a limited aspect of a project, such as retrieving references or assaying samples, will not receive priority but may be funded.
 Regular opportunities for the student to interact with and be mentored by the sponsoring faculty or staff member are crucial in all cases.

 To be prepared by the Principal Investigator:

-- Provide a short descriptive summary of your research or scholarly work.
+- Provide a short descriptive summary of your research or creative work (max.
+200 words)

-- Highlight your experience as a mentor of undergraduate research.
+- Highlight your experience as a mentor of undergraduate research (max.
+150 words)

 - Describe the work that the student will perform.